 Some Officers of A&AEE Pictured at Martlesham Heath in 1934

 In January 1917 this ‘Experimental Flight’ was then moved to Martlesham Heath in Suffolk (now home to BT Labs) being known as the ‘Testing Squadron’ under the control of the War Office.
 In October 1917 Martlesham Heath was designated the ‘Aeroplane Experimental Establishment’ and later, in March 1924, was changed to the ‘Aeroplane and Armament Experimental Establishment’ under the Director of Technical Development at the Air Ministry.
+David Kindred’s, excellent article for the East Anglican Daily Times provides photographs together with a highly informative history of Martleshame air station (see “Days Gone By: 100 years ago Martlesham’s air station was created, take a look at its history“).
 The move to Boscombe Down was made in September 1939 (the outbreak of the World War II) where, in 1940, it came under the control of the Ministry of Aircraft Production, passing to the Ministry of Supply in 1945.
 It then was passed around various ministries, as post-war governments were restructured, passing to the Ministry of Aviation then briefly to the Ministry of Technology in February 1967 (which subsumed the Ministry of Aviation) before being transferred to the Ministry of Defense (Procurement Executive) in 1970.
 The site was renamed the Aircraft and Armament Evaluation Establishment when experimental work moved under the Defence Research Agency (DRA) formed in April 1992.
 On the 1st April 1995 the DRA was restructured into 4 new divisions, one of which was the Defence Test and Evaluation Organisation (DTEO) which assumed responsibility for the Boscombe Down facility, resulting in another new official name, DTEO Boscombe Down.
 This reorganisation also saw the rationalisation of UK aviation R&D with the cessation of experimental flying at the Royal Aircraft Establishment (RAE), Farnborough, with their fleet transferring to Boscombe Down.
 This moment (24th March 1994), was marked by six of the Farnborough fleet being flow to Boscombe Down, drawing in a crowd of about 1000 people to witness the final flypast over the Farnborough airfield.
 To illustrate further the extent of the changes occurring during that period its useful to revisit the words of Director of Air Operations, Air Commodore Colin Cruickshanks, who was quoted in an ‘Aircraft Illustrated‘ article of July 1995 as saying “As an Establishment, Boscombe Down doesn’t exist anymore!”.
 He went on to explain that instead of budgets and management being associated with particular locations (Establishments), it had been changed to be associated with activities that were dispersed throughout the country (Ashley 1995).
 The new millennium brought even more changes, notably a movement towards increasing privatisation which, in 2001, saw the formation of QinetiQ and a 25 year Long Term Partnering Agreement (LTPA) to operate Boscombe Down on behalf of the MOD, creating the ‘Aircraft Test and Evaluation Centre’ (ATEC) where civilians and military personnel work side-by-side.

 Some Boscombe Down Aircraft (see notes at end of article for details)

 Since the demise of the Cold War and the transfer of responsibilities to QinetiQ, Boscombe Down has become a much more open organisation and, while still conducting confidential work, now openly touts for business, advertising its services, hardware and capabilities in public media.
 As a result there are a number of excellent books written that are available to those interested in learning more about this fascinating establishment (many informed by ex-employees).
-A comprehensive list of books and magazine articles in included at the end of this page.
-It is evident from these publication that Boscombe Down has played critical role in the development of the British aviation industry and, in the process, completing projects that are too numerous to list but which include the first flights of the English Electric P1 (forerunner of the renowned Lightning fighter that was a UK mainstay during most of the Cold War), and the fabled terrain following BAC TSR-2 that replaced the V-Bombers (Valiant, Vulcan & Victor) as a front line nuclear bomber, when high flying bombers became vulnerable to being intercepted.
+A comprehensive list of books and magazine articles is included at the end of this page.
+It is evident from these publication that Boscombe Down has played critical role in the development of the British aviation industry and, in the process, completing projects that are too numerous to list but which include the maiden flights of the Hawker Hunter fighter aircraft (Prototype P1067, a/c No. WB188, Flt Time 50 mins) by S/Ldr Neville Duke DSO, OBE, DFC, AFC on the 20th of July 1951, the Vickers-Supermarine N.113 (a naval carrier-bourne fighter) on the 31st of August 1951, the Folland Midge (Fo-139) a lightweight fighter (and forerunner of the Gnat) first flew on 11 August 1954 from Boscombe Down with Teddy Tennant at the controls, the English Electric P1 (forerunner of the renowned Lightning fighter that was a UK mainstay during most of the Cold War), and the fabled terrain following BAC TSR-2, on the 27th September 1964, an aircraft which had been hoped would replace the V-Bombers (Valiant, Vulcan & Victor) as a front line nuclear bomber, when high flying bombers became vulnerable to being intercepted.
 By way of an example of such momentous occasions at Boscombe Down, the TSR-2 (piloted by Mr R.P Beamont, deputy chief test pilot of BAC) conducted its maiden flight from A&AEE at 15.28 hours on the 27th September 1964, accompanied by a Lightning and Canberra.
 It made two wide circuits of the airfield, flying between 7000-1000 feet, before landing 15 minutes later.
 After the flight the pilot is reported to have said “I have just signed what we call the ‘snag sheet’ and there were no snags at all on it” (Dorrell 1964).
 The outstanding capabilities of the British Aviation industry of the time was perfectly captured in a statement by the then Minister of Aviation, Mr Julian Amery, who is reported as saying “The TSR-2 is probably the most complex airborne weapon system ever to be developed; yet, less than 4 years have passed between the placing of the development order and the first flight”!
 The image montage, above, includes a picture of the TSR-2 taking off from Boscombe Down (bottom right).
-Of course, beyond these published achievements, because Boscombe Down needs to maintain secrecy surrounding the testing of advanced military aircraft, its not surprising that rumours abound, some based in reality, others myths created by speculation and gossip!
-For example, the Daily Telegraaph carried an article that reported a top-secret United States spy-plane (called Astra or Aurora?), rumoured to have been developed in the 1980s as part of a secret US government “black programme”, crashed at Boscombe Down in September 1994.
+Not all experimental aircraft tested at Boscombe Down made it into service as advances to technology or new combat tactics could quickly sideline expensive projects.
+For example, the Saunders-Roe SR.53 was a British prototype fighter powered by both jet and rocket propulsion systems, with the aim that its rocket propulsion would be used to enable it to quickly intercept incoming enemy aircraft, returning to base using its jet engines.
+Unfortunately the design fell victim to rapid advances in surface-to-air missile technology, leading to the project being cancelled in July 1960.
+Of course, beyond these published achievements, because Boscombe Down needed to maintain secrecy surrounding the testing of advanced military aircraft, its not surprising that rumours abound, some based in reality, others myths created by speculation and gossip!
+For example, the Daily Telegraph carried an article that reported a top-secret United States spy-plane (called Astra or Aurora?), rumoured to have been developed in the 1980s as part of a secret US government “black programme”, crashed at Boscombe Down in September 1994.
 Officially, the US denied the aircraft existed, although there were many reports of mysterious sonic booms and sightings.
 The plane, supposedly, flew on the edge of space at five times the speed of sound.
 It’s inevitable that secret high-tech aircraft were glimpsed from time to time, leading to rumours and misconceptions, (perhaps even being mistaken as alien craft)!

 With some imagination, these ‘Boscombe Bowmen‘ arrowheads might look like military aircraft